 Top Ilitch Holdings executive Chris Granger leaving the company

-Detroit — Chris Granger, a home-run hire when he was tapped by the Ilitches to oversee business operations for the Tigers, Red Wings and Little Caesars Arena, is leaving the organization, representatives for Olympia Entertainment and the Tigers confirmed Wednesday.
+Detroit — Chris Granger, a home-run hire when he was tapped by the Ilitches to oversee business operations for the Tigers, Red Wings and Little Caesars Arena, is poised to leave the organization, representatives from Ilitch Holdings announced Wednesday.

 Granger will become CEO of facilities, media and conferences for the Pennsylvania-based Oak View Group, which specializes in venue management and event programming.

+“I would like to thank Chris Ilitch for the amazing opportunity to steward the business operations of two iconic teams, six world-class venues, and the hardest working people in sports and entertainment," Granger said in a statement released by Ilitch Holdings.

+"Chris has been a fantastic leader and trusted sounding board in our efforts to make Detroit a world leader in live entertainment.
+I look forward to unapologetically rooting for the Tigers and Red Wings, just as I will root for the employees of this organization, and the people of this city, for years to come.”

 Granger joined Ilitch Holdings as group president for sports and entertainment in June 2017 — essentially, the second in command at the company, behind Christopher Ilitch.
-Granger was the boss of long-time Metro Detroit sports executive Tom Wilson, president and CEO of Olympia Entertainment.
+Granger was the boss of longtime Metro Detroit sports executive Tom Wilson, president and CEO of Olympia Entertainment.
 He retired in 2020.
 The Red Wings' and Tigers' general managers reported to Ilitch.

 With Ilitch Holdings, Granger oversaw the final steps toward the completion of Little Caesars Arena, including some last-minute changes to accommodate a second tenant, the Pistons, who moved from Auburn Hills.